 Summary: Fit, Never Force

-When you're limited to rigid standard-size anti-fatigue mats, you're often stuck forcing them to fit into your layouts.
+When you're limited to rigid standard sizes, you're often stuck forcing them to fit into your layouts.
 Forcing leads to the hazards discussed above, such as gaps and trip hazards, edge-standing, on-off stepping and ergonomic inconsistencies.
+With the ability to customize to any size, shape and features, you can make sure your mats seamlessly fit.

 Workstations come in all shapes and sizes.
 To maximize ergonomic impact and prevent unnecessary slip, trip and fall hazards, your anti-fatigue mats should too.